nuccinc/distributed-computing/README.md

 ## Updates

-- Updated instructions for automated native Windows install for less tech-savvy people.
+- Updated instructions for automated native Windows install for less tech-savvy people:
-- Eventually, I will change the native vs. docker options on `quickstart.bat` so that Right-Click > Run as Administrator will execute native installation as opposed to Docker installation.
+  - Right-Click > Run as Administrator will execute native installation as opposed to Docker installation, same as if run without arguments.
+  - `quickstart.bat` now requires the `--docker` argument for Windows Docker installations.
 - Added automated native installation support for CentOS/RHEL/Amazon Linux.
 - Docker installation for Kali appears to be broken.
 Only run `quickstart.sh --docker` on Kali if you already have Docker installed.
 - Automated native installation for Arch will come last (sorry, but you guys should already know what you're doing)